 What is one story from your time in Pine Cove’s ministry that vividly sticks out in your memory?

-At one of the Camp in the City locations we had a family that was set to pick up another family’s kids (who were coming on scholarship) and drive them to camp every morning.
+At one of the City locations we had a family that was set to pick up another family’s kids (who were coming on scholarship) and drive them to camp every morning.
 Through really hard circumstances, those kids needed to be adopted and that carpool family ended up adopting them.

 Most epic skit character you’ve ever played.